 It’s perfectly possible to get fat by eating entirely ‘healthy’ foods, if you eat too much of them.
 Avocados for instance, they’re omnipresent in the ‘clean eating’ world, yet they pack a fairly gigantic energy load.
 When I have a client who wants to gain weight but has a small appetite I rub my hands together and my eyes sparkle as I think “THANK GOODNESS FOR AVOCADOS!”

-We are fat because the trend is simply to eat far too much in general.
+We are fat because the trend is simply to eat far too much in general; we live in an environment that’s stacked with eating opportunities, we’re hard wired to prepare for starvation so we stock up when we can.
 And the resulting obesity and overweight epidemic causes immense health issues across the world.
-Removing sugar won’t really touch the sides – ever noticed how people who put sweeteners in their drinks and drink Diet Coke are very often still fat?
+Removing sugar won’t really touch the sides – ever noticed how people who put sweeteners in their drinks and drink Diet Coke are very often still overweight?
 Yep, cos removing sugar drives them to get too many calories from elsewhere, plus artificial sweeteners actually drive the ‘hangrys’.
 AND they think “Ooh I’ve had no calories there so that leaves room for more crisps!”

 Is a sugar in my tea going to kill me?

 Sugar is demonised, anyone would think it was cyanide.
 So if someone has a sugar in their tea or a bit of ketchup on their grass-fed burger it’s expected that they will wake up with type 2 diabetes and bigger trousers the next morning.

 But listen, a sugar in your tea really is not going to hurt if your general diet is balanced in terms of nutrients and energy.
 If you’re drinking ten mugs of tea a day with sugar then obviously you’ll start racking up the energy intake for virtually zero nutritional benefit, it doesn’t take a rocket scientist to work that out.